CainanD/RefAV/README.md

 ### Additional Competition Details

 * Language queries are object-centric -- all correspond to some set of objects.
+* A REFERRED_OBJECT is the object referenced first in the prompt (e.g. "pedestrians" for the prompt "pedestrians in front of the ego vehicle").
+In this example, "ego vehicle" would be a RELATED_OBJECT.
 * Most language queries are given from the third person persective (such as "ego vehicle turning left").
 The language queries given from the first-person perspective (such as "the pedestrian on the right") describe objects from the point of view of the ego vehicle.
-* In the case the language query does not refer to an object (such as "raining"), the track bounding boxes should be drawn around the ego vehicle.
 * Scenarios only involve objects within 50 meters from the ego vehicle and within 5 meters of a mapped road.
 * Interacting objects within a scenario are at most 50 meters away from each other.
 * All referred object tracks persist for at least 3 evaluation timestamps (1.5s).